 How to Fix the 404 on your Website

 If you are a webmaster and want to fix the 404 File or Directory Not Found error on your own site, the above-given methods won’t be the solution.
-Because you are not the user here instead you are the one who should fix the problem either from the server side or on the website.
-To fix the 404 not found error on your website, you can try any of the following methods.
+Because you are not the user here, instead you are the one who should fix the problem either from the server side or on the website.
+To fix the 404 not found error on your website, try the following methods –

 Always make sure that the website which is pointing to that 404 page entered the link correctly.
 If you notice any errors in the URL, contact that webmaster and tell him to change the URL to the correct one.
 They will surely fix the problem as soon as possible.